Editor’s note: I am delighted to present another in our weekly PowerBlog Reviews of business weblogs. This is the sixty-first in the series.

 “…lots of people asked me to help them with buying a business of their own, and for help with small business issues, so I started the blog mainly to communicate some of my lessons learned.
 However, since I have the attention span of an 8-year old boy mainlining Hershey bars, my focus widened to politics and economics and sometimes sports and occasionally gadgets.
 In these areas, I blog for sanity.
 In college, I burned to change the world, and to argue with everyone who disagreed with me.
 And, given the political climate at universities, being a proponent of free markets gave me plenty of opportunities to argue.
 Now that I am older, arguing politics with everyone in sight is annoying, not to mention over-taxing.
 The blog has been about right, allowing me to vent my spleen from time to time without irritating my friends and family.”

-Often business content on the Coyote Blog is presented in a larger societal, economic or even political context, giving it richer meaning.
+Often business content on the Coyote Blog has a larger societal, economic or even political context, giving it richer meaning.
 After all, it’s hard to separate a business’s financial health from taxes, burdensome governmental regulations, and similar conditions around it.

 Warren is an avowed libertarian.
 I asked him to please shed some light on why it seems that every libertarian on the planet has a blog.
 Warren gives us the answer to this big mystery: